YaLLa Esports secures seed funding

-YaLLa Esports, an esports organization in the MENA region, has completed and secured a seed funding round from a group of strategic investors, led by super angel investor Kushal Shah.
+YaLLa Esports, an esports organisation in the MENA region, has completed and secured a seed funding round from a group of strategic investors, led by super angel investor Kushal Shah.

 Finnish-born, Dubai-based esports trailblazer, Klaus Kajetski founded YaLLa Esports in 2016, having been heavily involved in building the regional esports ecosystem.
 With 20 years of esports and gaming experience, Klaus has grown YaLLa Esports to a globally recognized team with players and staff from multiple nationalities including the United Arab Emirates, Saudi Arabia, Egypt and Tunisia, having success in international and regional esports tournaments.